Investigator Initiated Research (IIR) Grants

 Funding, Duration, & Research Time

-The maximum award amount is $150,000 for the entire term of the project.
-The maximum indirect cost rate is 15% of total direct costs and must be included in the total $150,000 maximum award.
+The maximum award amount is $200,000, and with waiver* up to $300,000, for the entire term of the project.
+The maximum indirect cost rate is 15% of total direct costs and must be included in the total maximum award.
 The number of grants to be awarded will depend on the nature and quality of applications received and the total amount of funds available.

 Projects may be for up to 2 years in duration.

-The amount of time devoted to different projects is variable, but in most instances, 10-30% effort (research time) is appropriate.
+The amount of PI’s time devoted to the project is variable, but in most instances, 10-30% effort (research time) is appropriate.

 Stage 1: Letters of Intent

 In the first stage, Letters of Intent (LOIs) are being solicited for research and development on anesthesia patient safety.
-Research proposals will be evaluated first for potential contributions to patient safety, and subsequently for scientific merit, feasibility, and applicability.
+Research proposals will be evaluated first for potential contributions to patient safety, and subsequently for scientific merit.
 Based on the APSF’s Scientific Evaluation Committee’s evaluation of these LOIs, a limited number of applicants will be invited to submit a full proposal.

-LOI will be accepted electronically beginning January 1, 2024
+LOI will be accepted electronically beginning January 1 each year

-Poorly conceived ideas, failure to have a clear hypothesis or research plan, failure to demonstrate clearly the relationship of the work to patient safety, or failure to describe methodology (including power analysis if applicable) are the most frequent reasons for applications being disapproved or receiving a low priority score.
+Failure to demonstrate clearly the relationship of the study to anesthesia patient safety, failure to describe a clear hypothesis or research plan with a rigorous methodology (including power analysis if applicable) are the most frequent reasons for applications being disapproved or receiving a low priority score.
 Applicants may benefit from advising/mentoring opportunities that may be available through the chairs of the APSF Grant Alumni Academy (contact information on APSF website).

 Areas of Research